ingokasch/docker_skeleton/README.md

 * **3306** (Database communication - used by the MySQL database container)
 * **8091** (phpMyAdmin frontend - used by the phpMyAdmin container)
 * **9055** (mailhog frontend - used by the mailhog container)

+**Notice:
+All ports can be modified in the "docker-compose.yml" file.**

 ### 3. Run the init script
 The init script will run through a series of questions.
 The docker_skeleton will build your environment depending on your answers.